ace-racer/WhatsAppMessagesInsights/readme.md

 3. This is not meant to be a production application which can be used to earn money, since the intention is just points 1 and 2 above.

 ## How to run ##
 1. Install Python in your machine.
-The current version has been tested on Python 2.7.12 and runs there
+The current version has been tested on Python 3.X and runs there
 2. Get the chat as a Text file from the WhatsApp group by following the below steps:
     a.
 Click on the 3 vertical ellipses on the top right corner of the group
     b.
 Click on More
     c.
 Click on Email chat
     d.
 Select without media to keep the size manageable to be sent as an email (most have a 25 MB limit)
-3. Create a folder called "TestFiles" in the same location as the main.py and the other Python scripts
+3. Create a folder called "Inputs" in the same location as the main.py and the other Python scripts
-4. Create a folder called "Output" in the same location as the main.py and the other Python scripts
+4. Create a folder called "Outputs" in the same location as the main.py and the other Python scripts
-5. Download the chat text file from your email inbox and save it inside the folder "TestFiles" created in step # 3 above
+5. Download the chat text file from your email inbox and save it inside the folder "Inputs" created in step # 3 above
 6. Run the main.py application from the command line in the below manner:
     * python main.py {Name of the TXT file with the chat details}.
 E.g. python main.py my_fantastic_group_convo.txt